Get your mountain fix 75km out of Port Lincoln in South Australia at Mount Greenly. This will get your lungs working!

 My personal preference is to climb it between April and October as the summer months often bring hot days and with them an increase in activity amongst the local Brown Snake population.
 For this reason alone I choose to wear pants whenever I do the climb.
 If you do choose to tackle it in the warmer months, be sure to cool off at Greenly beach or one of the many rock pools in the area.

 - Hiking Boots & tent/swag if you’re staying the night

 How To Get There

-First you need to get to Port Lincoln – A 45-minute flight from Adelaide or a 7-hour drive west.
+First, you need to get to Port Lincoln – A 45-minute flight or 7-hour drive west from Adelaide.
 Mount Greenly is another 75km west of Port Lincoln.

 - Hiking, camping

 - Surfing, swimming